- OIT Home

 As part of a multi-million dollar network infrastructure upgrade, the University of Central Oklahoma is currently upgrading the wireless networks across campus.
 This project is partially funded by the student technology fee.
 This upgrade will provide better wireless signal coverage with more reliability.
 It will also allow more devices to connect to the network while providing faster speeds.

-As of Fall 2014, the following buildings have been upgraded to the new, faster wireless network:
+As of May 2015, the following buildings have been upgraded to the new, faster wireless network: